touhidtamim/touhidtamim/README.md

 ## 🧐 About Me

-🎓 I’m a passionate and self-motivated web developer from **Bangladesh** 🇧🇩, dedicated to creating **fast, clean, and user-friendly** web applications.
+🎓 A passionate and self-motivated web developer from **Bangladesh** 🇧🇩, dedicated to creating **fast, clean, and user-friendly** web applications.
 💻 Currently deepening my expertise in the **MERN stack** to grow into a confident full-stack developer.
 🚀 I believe in continuous learning and building scalable solutions that make a real impact.